 On top of expected travel stresses, any number of unpredictable events—from temper tantrums to traffic jams—can throw a monkey wrench in your attempts to make sure everyone in your family stays safe and together.

 In that vein, there are things you can do before you leave for your airplane trip to make things a little easier.
-A lot to think about for sure, but with a little advanced planning, flying with children can actually be a breeze.
+A lot to think about for sure, but with a little of advanced planning, flying with children can be a breeze.